Organic Jaggery: The Healthy Alternative to Sugar

 Texture May Vary

 Because jaggery is a natural, unrefined product, the texture, moisture content, and flavor may vary.
 This does not mean it is bad or expired.
 Some jaggery may be more dry.
-Some may be more "melted" and have more liquid molasses.
+Some may contain more liquid molasses.

 How to Grate